marc-jones/phd_thesis/content/03_winter/06_discussion.md

 The authors concluded that this was due to the transcriptional changes during leaf senescence being tightly coordinated to maximise the remobilization of resources from leaves to developing tissues.
 A potential explanation for why the transcriptomes of the leaf samples remain synchronised, despite the plants being at different developmental stages, is due to artificial selection for regular leaf senescence.
 As both varieties used are oilseed rape varieties, remobilization of resources from old leaves may have been selected for.
-This might be especially relevant for oilseed crops, where the formation of the leaf canopy blocks light to older leaves.
+This might be especially relevant for oilseed crops, where the formation of the pod canopy blocks light to older leaves.

 Investigating the expression of *B. napus* homologues of vernalization pathway genes implicates certain copies of *BnFLC* as mediating the vernalization response in Tapidor.
 During the cold, the expression of *FLC* in vernalization sensitive lines decreases, whereas in Arabidopsis spring accessions the expression of *FLC* is low throughout development[@michaels_flowering_1999].
 The expression of two *BnFLC* copies were found that were lowly expressed in Westar and became stably repressed in Tapidor during cold; the A10 and A2 copies.
 This finding confirms results from association studies, that found regions containing these genes to be associated with flowering time.
-Using a *B. napus* Doubled Haploid mapping population between Ningyou7, with a slight vernalization response, and Tapidor (TNDH population), a region on A10 was associated with flowering time variation in unvernalized conditions[@long_flowering_2007; @zou_comparative_2012].
+Using a *B. napus* Doubled Haploid mapping population between Ningyou7, a Chinese semi-winter variety, with a slight vernalization response, and Tapidor (TNDH population), a region on A10 was associated with flowering time variation in unvernalized conditions[@long_flowering_2007; @zou_comparative_2012].
 As this region was not associated with flowering time variation when the plants were vernalized, it led the authors to propose *BnFLC.A10* as the copy conferring a vernalization requirement in *B. napus*[@zou_comparative_2012].
 The A2 copy has also been found to be associated with flowering time in *B. napus* and *B. rapa*[@lou_quantitative_2007; @osborn_comparison_1997; @kole_evidence_2001; @xiao_brassica_2013; @zhao_brflc2_2010].
 Interestingly, the effects of A10 and A2 on flowering were found to be additive in *B. napus*, suggesting that both copies are delaying the floral transition to some extent[@schranz_characterization_2002].